-Significant risks identified Mitigating action by audited body Residual audit risk Action in response to residual audit risk Link to auditor's responsibilities Potential changes to the experience and knowledge of staff available to produce the financial statements following transfer of responsibilities to the new unitary council; and Possible weaknesses in internal controls resulting from secondments and leavers as a result of LGR.
-Management are reviewing resource pressures at each of their fortnightly meetings.
-Yes Additional time may be required to cover additional risks arising during the audit of the financial statements.
-Audit opinion on the Council's statement of accounts The adoption of International Financial Reporting Standards (IFRS) is not required by local government bodies in 2008/09.
+The significant change in the contracting arrangement in respect of housing maintenance work could impact upon the Council'scalcualtion against its VAT de- minimus threshold.
+The Council use VAT consultants.
+Yes We will use a taxation specialist to review the de- minimus calculation and check the threshold hasn't been exceeded.
+Financial standing criteria of the VFM Conclusion for 2008/2009.
+The adoption of International Financial Reporting Standards (IFRS) is not required by local government bodies in 2008/09.
 However, there may be a requirement to prepare whole of government accounts (WGA) consolidation packs on the basis of IFRS.
-Staff are following developments and requirements.
-Although adoption of IFRS will be after 31 March 2009, the 2008/09 WGA return may require restating to be IFRS compliant.
+Finance staff are aware of the issue.
+The 2008/09 return for whole government accounts may require some restating to be IFRS compliant.
 Yes Understanding of the requirements and review of closedown arrangements for WGA.
 Opinion on the Whole of Government submission pack